HiDef collaborates with Unity on social impact metaverse games

 “As we build this team, we’re making sure that we have new ideas, new voices, and try to represent as many points of view as possible in our products,” Castoro said.
 “It’s important in our hiring.
 It’s important in the product that we’re building.
 And we’re going to try to build a platform for our users to be able to express themselves that way too.”

-HiDef is a multi-platform gaming company aimed at unlocking the creativity inherent in the gaming audience.
+HiDef is a multiplatform gaming company aimed at unlocking the creativity inherent in the gaming audience.

 “Going forward, we’re going to help focus on the whole ecosystem problem of finding diverse content creators, getting their voices heard, getting them access to capital, and making sure the metaverse is as colorblind as possible,” Castoro said.
 “We’ve seen other technologies where if you don’t get all the right voices and all the right perspectives involved, the technology being built can have built-in biases.”